thakurtanya/kontikilabsDevelopers/doc/source/AlterNLU-Features.rst

 The download button will get activated only when user meets the below threshold requirements -

-1. Each intent must contain at least 3 unique training sentences.
+1. Each intent must contain at least 3 relevant training sentences.
 2. Each entity reference value must have at least one of the synonyms tagged in any one of the intents' training sentences.
 3. There should never be multiple intents containing same training sentence(s).
 4. The number of total intents must be at least 2 to allow downloading of training data.